publiclab/publiclab-archive/notes/liz/03-15-2015/our-values-are-related-to-and-distinct-from-basic-peer-production.md

 ---
-title: our values are related to and distinct from basic peer production
+title: 'our values are related to and distinct from basic peer production'
 tagnames: community, values-statement, peer-production
 author: liz
 path: /notes/liz/03-15-2015/our-values-are-related-to-and-distinct-from-basic-peer-production.md